Review of the Electricity (Hazards from Trees) Regulations 2003

 Risk assessment table

-The Government has proposed restricting new planting around non-urban lines to alleviate future treefall risks.
+The Government is restricting new planting around non-urban lines to alleviate future treefall risks.
 Under this restriction, impacted landowners may only plant trees that are expected to have a mature height that is lower than their distance from the line.
 The restriction will apply:

-• on land that has no existing forest.
+- on land that has no existing forest or is part of a shelter belt.

 This restriction is aimed at stopping additional planting within the immediate fall distance around electricity lines while limiting the impacts on forest owners by excluding forest land (including cutover land) from the restriction.